RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2026-07-01-newsletter.md

 - [Green RSE Award 2026](https://www.software.ac.uk/news/green-rse-award-returns-2026) nominations are open.
   - Closing date: **2026-07-13**

-- The ACIT Hub and HPC-SIG are excited to announce applications are now open for the next cohort of the Research Infrastructure Mentoring Programme.
-[Full details](https://acit.surrey.ac.uk/mentor.html)
+- The ACIT Hub and HPC-SIG are excited to announce applications are now open for [the next cohort of the Research Infrastructure Mentoring Programme](https://acit.surrey.ac.uk/mentor.html).
   - Closing date: **2026-08-02**

-- UKRI are looking for new members to join the UKRI Advisory Group for Digital Research Infrastructure (AGD).
-[Full details](https://www.ukri.org/who-we-are/work-for-us/join-an-advisory-committee-panel-or-network/digital-research-infrastructure-advisory-group-member-vacancies/)
+- UKRI are looking for new members to join [the UKRI Advisory Group for Digital Research Infrastructure (AGD)](https://www.ukri.org/who-we-are/work-for-us/join-an-advisory-committee-panel-or-network/digital-research-infrastructure-advisory-group-member-vacancies/).
   - Closing date: **2026-08-07**

 #### Surveys